Sandy Hook: Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Sandy Hook would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).
-The plant hardiness zone is 7b with an average annual extreme minimum air temperature of 6.3 °F. The average date of first spring leaf-out is March 23 and fall color typically peaks in early-November.
+The plant hardiness zone is 7b with an average annual extreme minimum air temperature of 6.3 °F. The average date of first spring leaf-out is March 23 and fall color typically peaks in early November.
+The local forest can be considered as belonging to both the Northeastern coastal forests and Atlantic coastal pine barrens.
+Deer live in the area, as well as many seabirds such as the Least tern nesting bird.
+Gulls such as the American herring gull and the Laughing gull are native to the area, among others.